aileftech/snap-admin/README.md

 Otherwise, go ahead and add these to your `application.properties` file:

 ```
+## The first-level part of the URL path: http://localhost:8080/${baseUrl}/
+dbadmin.baseUrl=admin

+## The package(s) that contain your @Entity classes
+## accepts multiple comma separated values
+dbadmin.modelsPackage=your.models.package,your.second.models.package

-## It is required to have open-in-view set to true
+## At the moment, it's required to have open-in-view set to true.
 # spring.jpa.open-in-view=true

-# Optional, default true
+## OPTIONAL PARAMETERS
+## Whether to enable Spring Boot Database Admin
-dbadmin.enabled=true
+# dbadmin.enabled=true

-# The first-level part of the URL path: http://localhost:8080/${baseUrl}/
-dbadmin.baseUrl=admin

-# The package(s) that contain your @Entity classes
-# accepts multiple comma separated values
-dbadmin.modelsPackage=put.your.models.package.here
+#
+## Set to true if you need to run the tests, as it will customize
+## the database configuration for the internal DataSource
+# dbadmin.testMode=false
 ```

 Now annotate your `@SpringBootApplication` class containing the `main` method with the following: